For an artist, having their own website can be a great way to sell their work and reach a wider audience.

 Wikipedia Defines online art marketplaces as:

-An online marketplace (or e-commerce marketplace) is a type of e-commerce site where product or service information is provided by multiple third parties, whereas transactions are processed by the marketplace operator.
+An online marketplace (or e-commerce marketplace) is a type of e-commerce site where product or service information is provided by multiple third parties, whereas the marketplace operator processes transactions.
 Online marketplaces are the primary type of multichannel e-commerce and can be a way to streamline the production process.

 Commission Or Custom Artwork You Package And Ship: